-There is hereby created an Emergency Management Committee made up of designated bureau emergency coordinators charged with developing and, after approval by the Disaster Policy Council and City Council, as appropriate, implementing plans, programs and training exercises to promote integrated disaster response efforts.
+(Amended by Ordinance No. 181352, effective October 10, 2007.)
+There is hereby created an Emergency Management Committee, charged with developing and, after approval by the Disaster Policy Council and City Council, as appropriate, implementing plans, programs and training exercises to promote integrated disaster response efforts.
 The Emergency Management Committee will provide operational direction for implementation of the programs and policies established by the Disaster Policy Council.